parisa4492/GitHub_Project3_Bikeshare/README.md

 * counts of each user type
 * counts of each gender (only available for NYC and Chicago)
 * earliest, most recent, most common year of birth (only available for NYC and Chicago)

+## Files
+I used data provided by Motivate (a national bikeshare system provider).
+The following files are needed to run the program:
+* chicago.csv
+* new_york_city.csv
+* washington.csv